jlfaucher/executor/sandbox/jlf/demos/_readme-demos.txt

-To capture the output of a demo in text format: cd demos cat executor-demo-array.txt | oorexxshell demo fast > executor-demo-array-output.txt 2>&1 cat executor-demo-classic_rexx.txt | oorexxshell demo fast > executor-demo-classic_rexx-output.txt 2>&1
+To capture the output of a demo in text format: cd demos cat executor-demo-array.rex | oorexxshell demo fast > executor-demo-array-output.txt 2>&1 cat executor-demo-classic_rexx.rex | oorexxshell demo fast > executor-demo-classic_rexx-output.txt 2>&1

 This is automated with a Makefile: make all